LumoSQL/archive-lumodoc/docdoc/README.md

 Versions of Pandoc earlier than 2.0 did not support Markdown well as an output format, and the Lua extension system was insufficient for LumoSQL's HTML generation needs.

-One difference between Pandoc Markdown and GFM is the number of spaces for nested lists.
-Two spaces are sufficient for GFM, but Pandoc requires four spaces.

 # Diagram Standards and Tools

-*NB This section is out of date.
-Now that Pikchr exists we [should use it](https://pikchr.org/).*

 ## LumoSQL Diagram Signature